ScottBeverly/Full-Stack-SE-Capstone/README.md

 #### MVP
 - sucessful API data creation
+- users will be able to full control the direction of the app they choose through routes and links
+- users will be able to select a certain player and boss to view more specifics
 - Provide a sucessful deployment for back-end and front-end
 - React front-end to pair with my database
 - creating My best possible work!